-We can make the case that the FDA, the government department tasked with ensuring the safety of food and drugs, is responsible for tens of thousands of “invisible” deaths every year.
+The FDA, the government agency tasked with ensuring the safety of food and drugs could be responsible for tens of thousands of “invisible” deaths every year.
 In the latter half of the 20th Century, the relentless expansion of regulation and bureaucracy was justified by specious claims of curtailing safety and environmental risk.
-However, progress, as we have seen, necessarily entails some level of risk in the short term while reducing overall risk in the long term.
+However, progress, as we have seen, necessarily entails some level of risk in the short term to reduce overall risk in the long term.
 Our attempt to build a perfectly safe world, a world made of pillows, threatens to suffocate us all beneath it.

 A Negativity Bias

-Generally, it’s human nature that which comes suddenly is more likely to grab our attention than that which arises gradually.
+It’s human nature that which comes suddenly is more likely to grab our attention than that which arises gradually.
 Indeed, almost by definition, good news comes gradually, while bad news comes suddenly.
-This ingrained biological propensity creates a strong negativity bias in the media.
+This ingrained biological attraction to negativity, as we previously discussed, creates a strong bias in the media and distorts our understanding of risk and reality.
 When a country suddenly descends into civil unrest, the tragedy and destruction make headlines.
-But the moment peace is restored, and the gradual process of rebuilding ensues, that same country drops off the radar as if nothing further happened there.
+The moment peace is restored, and the gradual process of rebuilding ensues, that same country drops off the radar as if nothing further happened there.

 Deadly Risk Aversion

-The posterchild of the precautionary principle is atomic power.
+The poster child of the precautionary principle is atomic power.
 Once promised to make energy cheap and largely pollution-free, events like the Three Mile Island disaster in the US (where no one died) led to risk-averse institutions regulating the industry to an early death.
 In the wake of the Fukushima Daiichi nuclear accident, for instance, the Japanese government rapidly curtailed the country’s use of atomic power.
-Researchers found that the government’s (over)reaction to the disaster led to an estimated 1,280 unnecessary deaths attributable to higher energy costs in the cold weather that followed.
+Researchers found that the government’s (over)reaction to the disaster led to an estimated 1,280 unnecessary deaths attributable to higher energy costs in the following winter.
 They summarized, “This suggests that ceasing nuclear energy production has contributed to more deaths than the accident itself.”
-This analysis did not include the negative impact of switching from nuclear power back to climate-harming fossil fuels like coal, or the fact that coal plants produce more radioactive waste than their atomic counterparts, or that coal mining is itself a dangerous job that has historically taken many lives.

-The FDA was originally created to prevent unscrupulous food and drug producers from hawking products that were blatantly unsafe, if downright deadly.
+The FDA was created to prevent unscrupulous food and drug producers from hawking products that were blatantly unsafe, if downright deadly.
 The overarching goal was to prevent harm to the public.
-But as these things tend to go, its power gradually expanded to become, arguably, the very thing it was intended to prevent.
+As these things tend to go, however, its power gradually expanded to become, arguably, the very thing it was intended to prevent.
 In 1906 Congress passed the Food and Drug Act, creating the precursor to the modern FDA.
-Importantly, at that time, the new agency had no power to review or approve new drugs before they went to the market.
-It merely had police powers to enforce the law after a violation had taken place, and the law primarily was concerned with truth in advertising/labeling.
+At that time, the new agency had no power to review or approve new drugs before they went to the market.
+It merely had police powers to enforce the law after a violation took place and the law was primarily concerned with truth in advertising/labeling.

-This changed in the late 1930s when a company called S. E. Massengill began marketing one of the first antibiotics, known as “Elixir Sulfanilamide.”
+This changed in the late 1930s when a company called S. E. Massengill began marketing one of the first antibiotics, “Elixir Sulfanilamide.”
 In its liquid form, the drug was prepared with a solution of diethylene glycol, a toxic chemical akin to antifreeze.
 Many died, not from the drug itself, but from the preparation solution.
 In response, Congress passed the 1938 Food, Drug, and Cosmetic Act, which catapulted the FDA into a regulator with the power to review and approve drugs before they could be sold.
 Crucially, however, the law gave the FDA just 60 days to vet new drugs.
-If the FDA could not complete its review in 60 days, the drug would automatically be approved.
+If the FDA could not complete its review in that timeframe, the drug would be automatically approved.
 Additionally, the law required that the FDA verify only the safety, not the efficacy, of pharmaceuticals.

 When you stop and think about it this was an odd response.
 Thalidomide’s issue was safety, not efficacy.
 The FDA had prudently blocked the drug on the grounds of insufficient safety data.
 Why exactly was Congress compelled to take additional action?
 Politics, no doubt.
 Such illustrates the problem with bureaucracies; they slowly and often irrationally, expand the scope of their authority over time.
 Since then, FDA reviews have only grown more difficult and lengthy, with delays that now suppress and stifle many life-saving drugs and medical devices, killing tens of thousands in the process and/or subjecting them to needless suffering.
 The FDA approval process has become so arduous that many drug formulations and devices are never funded at all.

 Indeed, the FDA is one culprit behind “Eroom’s Law”, which states that the cost of developing new drugs doubles every nine years on average.
-It is also one factor explaining why drugs and healthcare are so much more expensive in the US than in other countries of the world.
-But don’t we need this arduous process to verify drug safety and efficacy?
+It is also one factor explaining why drugs and healthcare are so much more expensive in the US than in other countries.
+Some may ask, don’t we need the FDA to verify drug safety and efficacy?
 Not necessarily.
 Foreign regulators routinely approve drugs far more quickly than the FDA does, and even in the US, FDA-approved drugs are often prescribed by doctors for uses that they were not tested for.
 This so-called “off-label” usage is 100 percent legal and common for people with severe illnesses.

 Other industries function quite well without comparable regulatory authority.
 In electronics, for example, manufacturers can voluntarily submit their products to Underwriters’ Laboratories and obtain their “UL” mark.
 This is not a legal requirement, but many retailers require this certification for sale.
-In addition, the tort system and insurers who must insure product risks, naturally hold companies to account.
+The tort system and insurers who must insure product risks, naturally hold companies to account.
 When someone is harmed by a drug or medical device, the company’s reputation is tarnished, they are dragged through court, and often have to pay significant damages to victims.
 The combination of private certification, courts, insurers, and doctors, ensures that products are largely safe.
-Of course, there will always be some level of risk.
+The risk is low but will never be zero.

 Even with today’s expansive FDA approval process, thousands die every year from FDA-approved products.
 While this is tragic, it misses the other side of the equation.
 As the FDA approval process became more involved over time, economists Sam Peltzman and Dale Gieringer argue, far more people have needlessly died and/or suffered because the drugs or medical devices that they needed to live were either too expensive or not available when they needed them.
 For example, by 1988 it was well known that taking aspirin reduces the risk of myocardial occlusion.
-But for many years, the FDA prohibited aspirin manufacturers from advertising this fact.
+For many years, however, the FDA prohibited aspirin manufacturers from advertising this.
 How many people died as a consequence?
-This is risk aversion gone too far.

 The Spread of Risk Aversion

 Risk aversion has spread upstream to research itself.
 Institutional review boards (IRBs), for example, are tasked with reviewing proposed research methods to ensure the safety of participants.
 IRBs worked well until 1998 when, during an asthma study, a patient unfortunately died.
 Again, an overreaction ensued.
 The consequence is that IRBs now exemplify risk aversion gone haywire.
 In one study that sought to test the transfer of bacteria on the skin, the IRB consent form warned participants of AIDS risk…even though one cannot possibly contract AIDS through the skin.
 It also warned of a risk of contracting smallpox, a disease that was eradicated in the 1970s.
 While a single death of a participant is truly tragic, overprotection is more so.
-Tightening oversight may save one life, but it also makes life-saving research immensely more difficult and costly, indirectly causing the deaths of many more.
+Tightening oversight may save one life, but it also makes life-saving research immensely more difficult, indirectly causing many more deaths.

-The relentless expansion of regulation is broad.
-The Code of Federal Regulations, the repository where all Federal rules are codified, has grown in length from roughly 70,000 to 170,000 pages from 1975 to 2010.
-And this is only Federal regulations.
+The expansion of regulation is relentless.
+The Code of Federal Regulations, the repository where all Federal rules are codified, has grown in length from roughly 10,000 to 190,000 pages from 1950 to 2022.
+This is only Federal regulations.
 Each of the fifty states piles on its own unique rules.
-Each new rule imparts an accumulating cost to innovation and progress.
-One study in the Journal of Economic Growth estimated that since 1949, the growing regulatory thicket in the United States slowed economic growth by some 2 percent per year through 2005.
-Remember that growth is cumulative; had the regulatory levels stayed frozen in their 1949 state, the US economy would have been roughly three times larger in 2005.
+Each new rule imparts an accumulating cost on innovation and progress.
+One study in the Journal of Economic Growth estimated that since 1949, the growing regulatory thicket in the United States slowed economic growth by two percent annually through 2005.
+This doesn’t sound like much but remember that growth is cumulative; had the regulatory levels stayed frozen in their 1949 state, the US economy would have been roughly three times larger in 2005.

 Occupational Licensing